 FXS/FXO – These adapters include both FXS and FXO ports that can be used to connect analog landline instruments as well as landline connections.

-They are most commonly used by enterprises that want to retain landline access as a failsafe or to be used in case of emergencies.
-The adapters are also especially useful if the VoIP vendor does not support digital faxing but the enterprise still needs to send the occasional fax.
+They are commonly used by enterprises whom want to retain landline access as a failsafe or used in case of emergencies.
+These adapters are useful if the VoIP vendor does not support digital faxing, but the enterprise needs an occasional fax sent.

-Organizations that need to connect more than a handful of lines or instruments to the VoIP network will need to use a VoIP gateway.
-These gateways function just like adapters but they are built to scale and come equipped with up to 48 ports in some instances.
+Businesses that use more than one line will require VoIP gateway.
+These gateways function like adapters but are built to scale and come equipped with up to 48 ports.

 How to choose an ATA to purchase?

-There are a lot of alternatives available on the market but the number of ethernet, FXS and FXO will determine how many instruments can be connected through one ATA device.
+There are several alternatives available on the market but the number of ethernet, FXS and FXO will determine how many instruments can be connected through one ATA device.

-For the average consumer, a simple ATA with one ethernet and one (or two) FXS ports is generally sufficient.
-More often than not, the VoIP vendor will generally provide the ATA if the customer signs up a contract.
+For the average consumer, a simple ATA with an ethernet and FXS ports is suitable.
+The VoIP vendor provides the ATA if the customer signs up a contract.
 However, if you leave the service before the contract expires, you may be liable to pay termination fees.

 How does the VoIP adapter work?

-Using an adapter removes the need for purchasing a new instrument that is compatible with VoIP technology.
-Ancillary functions include providing caller ID, the dial tone, recognizing touchstones and all the other signaling functions required for a VoIP call.
+Using an adapter removes the need for purchasing a new device compatible with VoIP phone systems.
+Ancillary functions include providing caller ID, the dial tone, recognizing touchstones and all other signaling functions required for a VoIP call.

-The ATA works with a specific VoIP protocol and audio codec to to perform its functions.
-The VoIP protocol is used to communicate with the remote web server and the codec performs the function of converting audio signals to and from digital data.
+The ATA works with a specific VoIP protocol and audio codec to perform its functions.
+The VoIP protocol communicates with the remote web server and the codec converts audio signals to data.

-Protocols and codecs are rarely of interest to the average consumer as their VoIP vendor will provide one for them or offer a selection on their website that are known to work on that particular service.
+Protocols and codecs are rarely of interest to the average consumer as their VoIP vender will provide one for them or offer a selection on their website that are known to work for the service.

-Business users will need to know what protocol is supported by their provider and the particular audio codecs used will determine the quality of the calls as well as how much bandwidth each call requires.
+Business users need to know what protocol is supported by their provider and the audio codecs.
+These determine the quality of the calls and how much bandwidth is required.

-The most commonly used protocol is SIP – Session Initiation Protocol and it is supported by the vast majority of service providers.
+The most commonly used protocol by service providers is session initiation protocol (SIP).
 A few of the widely implemented audio codecs include G.711, G.729 and many more.

-If the adapter was included in the purchase price by the VoIP vendor, they are often preconfigured with the correct settings.
-If they were purchased separately, the web configuration can be accessed through a computer.
+If the adapter is included in the purchase price by the VoIP vendor, then the device is preconfigured with the correct settings.
+If they were purchased separately, then web configuration can be accessed through a computer.

-Most businesses and consumers will not use VoIP adapters, instead they may purchase IP phones or use their computer/vendor-provided device to make calls.
+Most businesses and consumers will not use VoIP adapters for their phone systems, instead they may purchase IP phones or use their computer/vendor-provided device to make calls.

-But they still serve a useful function for those who cannot afford to buy new IP hardware or have working instruments that have not yet reached the end of life.
+But they still serve a useful function for those who cannot afford to buy new IP hardware or have working devices that have not reached their end of life.